andreh11/qrop/README.md

 ### OS X

-Not tested yet, please contact me if you own a Mac and would like to try Qrop!
+Not tested yet, please contact us if you own a Mac and would like to try Qrop!

+### Android

+Qrop should compile and run on Android, but we haven't tested it yet.
+The user interface should be usable on tablets, but do not expect to run it on smartphone.
+If you would like to use Qrop on smartphone and you are willing to help us to design a nice user interface, please contact us!

 ## Built With